August 20, 2014

 About Us: Overview

 The Humane Society of the United States is the nation’s largest animal protection organization, rated the most effective by its peers.
-Since 1954, The HSUS has been fighting for the protection of all animals through advocacy, education, and hands-on programs.
-We rescue and care for tens of thousands of animals each year, but our primary mission is to prevent cruelty before it occurs.
+Since 1954, The HSUS has been fighting for the protection of all animals through advocacy, education and hands-on programs.
+We and our affiliates rescue and care for tens of thousands of animals each year, but our primary mission is to prevent cruelty before it occurs.
 We're there for all animals, across America and around the world.

 The HSUS seeks a humane and sustainable world for all animals—a world that will also benefit people.
 We are America's mainstream force against cruelty, exploitation and neglect, as well as the most trusted voice extolling the human-animal bond.

 Our mission statement: Celebrating Animals, Confronting Cruelty.